 Mike spent his executive career in the digital and technology sectors in the UK with leadership roles covering strategy, planning, sales, marketing and innovation.
 In addition, he has an extensive non-executive experience.
-This includes serving on the boards of the Lowry Theatre and the Science Museum Foundation.
-He also chaired the inaugral Greater Manchester LEP for 9 years, leading on the social and economic strategy for the city region.
+This includes serving on the boards of the Lowry Theatre and Transport for Greater Manchester.
+He also chaired the inaugural Greater Manchester LEP for 9 years, leading on the social and economic strategy for the city region.
 Mike also led the design and development of a new multi academy trust in Manchester from 2008 to 2018.

-John Bowers, Vice Chair of Trustees
+John Bowers MBE, Vice Chair of Trustees